-Intermediate head: acromion
+Intermediate head: Middle third of lateral aspect of acromion

-Posterior head: spine of the scapula
+Posterior head: Posterior third of acromion & spine of scapula

-|Insertion||Deltoid tuberosity of the humerus|
+|Insertion||Deltoid tuberosity of humerus|

 |Nerve||Axillary nerve (C5, C6)|

-|Artery||Thoracoacromial branch of the axillary artery
+|Artery||Thoracoacromial branch of the axillary artery (primary artery)|

-Posterior circumflex artery
+Posterior circumflex humeral artery

-Deltoid branches of the profunda brachii
+Deltoid branches of profunda brachii artery

 Location & Overview